facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 https://www.autopsy.com

 &nbsp;

 # 5. Extracting the device.

-In most cases the IC can be read in stiu and will not need to be removed from the PCB in the target device.
+In most cases the IC can be read in-stiu and will not need to be removed from the PCB in the target device.

 ## **Method 1 - IC dumped while on PCB**

 Whilst this is best performed on a dead and off device on the bench, I have succesfully performed extrations on powered on and running units.

 Open the case of the target unit and and disconnect the hard drive.
 As the unit is gping to first be powered via the extraction equipment, if the hard drive remains connected too much power may be be drawn and your extraction equipment may fail or be damaged!!
 Be aware that this method powers up the CPU on the unit and therefore may write log files to the IC.
 Depending on the goals of your investigation this may be a consideration.

 Locate the flash IC chip and confirm its identity via its part number.
-You can then also confirm its pinout via its datasheet.
+You can then also confirm its pin out via its data sheet.
 Commonly seen manufacturers include Winbond and MXIC.

  This IC is usually located close to the CPU of the target device and often on the top side of the board.
 However if you cannot locate it some manufacturers such as Techview have been known to locate them on the bottom side of the board under where the CPU is located.
 When you locate the IC It is then also good practice to check the voltage of the VCC pin on the IC to ensure it is operating at the same voltage as your extraction tool.
 This is commonly 3.3v.